-The building principal or designee shall meet with a student returning to school from an out-of-school suspension, expulsion or alternative school setting.
-The goal of this meeting shall be to support the student's ability to be successful in school following a period of exclusion and shall include an opportunity for students who have been suspended to complete or make-up missed work for equivalent academic credit.
-Parents of a child who has been suspended may be required to attend a conference with the building principal prior to the return of the student to school.
+The Superintendent or designee shall maintain a process to facilitate the re-engagement of students who are returning from an out-of-school suspension, expulsion, or an alternative school setting.
+The goal of re-engagement shall be to support the student's ability to be successful in school following a period of exclusionary discipline and shall include the opportunity for students who have been suspended to complete or make up work for equivalent academic credit.